nginxinc/nginx-amplify-doc/amplify-faq.md

   API_KEY='ffeedd0102030405060708' sh ./install.sh
   ```

-  where API_KEY is a unique API key assigned when you create an account with Amplify.
-You can also find the API key in the **Account Information** menu.
+  where API_KEY is a unique API key assigned when you create an account with NGINX Amplify.
+You can also find the API key in the **Account** menu.

-  2. Verify that Amplify Agent has started.
+  2. Verify that the Agent has started.

   ```
   # ps ax | grep -i 'amplify\-'
   2552 ?
 S      0:00 amplify-agent
   ```

-For manual installation instructions, please check the user guide [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#installing-the-agent-manually).
+For manual installation, please check the user guide [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#installing-the-agent-manually).

 ### 2.4.
-What Do I Need to Configure for the Amplify Agent to Properly Report Metrics?
+What Do I Need to Configure for NGINX Amplify Agent to Properly Report Metrics?

 After you install and start the agent, normally it should just start reporting right away, pushing aggregated data to the Amplify backend at regular 1 minute intervals.
 It'll take about a minute for the new system to appear in the Amplify web interface.